Find Grad Schools

 187 Yearly Graduations

 Southern New Hampshire University is the 9th most popular school in the nation for students seeking a master's degree in communication & journalism.
 Roughly 134,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,450 per year, while in-state graduate students, on average, pay $19,467 per year.
+The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
 During the most recent year for which we have data, 187 people received their master's degree in communication & journalism from SNHU.
-Of these students, 75% were women and 36% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in communication & journalism at Southern New Hampshire University make a median salary of 54,196.
+About 80% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 #10